matrix-org/synapse-module-cookiecutter-template/README.md

 * *Specific to the 'Synapse Team' variant:*
   * `CODEOWNERS` for automatic review requests for the `synapse-core` team on GitHub when a pull request is opened
+  * The Apache 2.0 licence with copyright notices

 Please refer to [the Synapse 'Writing a module' documentation][synapse_writemodule] for descriptions and examples (at the bottom of most pages) of using the Synapse